-Congressman Connolly is a senior member of the House Foreign Affairs Committee and previously spent 10 years as a staff member working on the U.S. Senate Foreign Relations Committee.
-He believes that while a strong military is a vital tool in our security toolbox, we cannot ignore the increasingly important role diplomacy and development play in meeting our most pressing security challenges and demonstrating American leadership in global affairs.
+Congressman Connolly is a senior member of the House Foreign Affairs Committee and previously spent 10 years as a staff member on the U.S. Senate Foreign Relations Committee.
+He believes that while a strong military is a vital tool in our security toolbox, we cannot ignore the increasingly important role diplomacy and development play in meeting our most pressing security challenges and in demonstrating American leadership in global affairs.

 Congressman Connolly holds several foreign policy-related leadership positions in the House of Representatives.
-He serves as a co-chair of the Korea Caucus, Georgia Caucus, Morocco Caucus, Taiwan Caucus, the Congressional Study Group on Turkey, and the Congressional Caucus on U.S.-Turkey Relations and Turkish Americans.
-He is also a former Acting Head and current member of the U.S. delegation to the North Atlantic Treaty Organization Parliamentary Assembly (NATO PA) where he serves as the Rapporteur for the Political Committee's Subcommittee on Transatlantic Relations.
+He serves as a co-chair of the Korea Caucus, Georgia Caucus, Morocco Caucus, Taiwan Caucus, and the Congressional Caucus on U.S.-Turkey Relations and Turkish Americans.
+He also serves as a member of the House Democracy Partnership (HDP), which supports the development of democratic legislative bodies in partner countries.